-ANTI-BRIBERY AND ANTI-CORRUPTION POLICY Adopted by the Board of Directors on March 19, 2019, ratified and approved by the Board of Directors on March 16, 2020
+ANTI-BRIBERY AND ANTI-CORRUPTION POLICY Amended and Restated by the Board of Directors on June 3, 2025

 Kelso Technologies Inc. and its subsidiaries (together, "Kelso," the "Corporation," "we" or "our") are committed to honest and ethical conduct.
 This theme is emphasized in the Corporation's Code of Business Conduct and Ethics.
 We are committed to interacting with government officials, business partners, third parties and community stakeholders with integrity and in compliance with applicable anti-bribery and anti-corruption laws.
 This Anti-Bribery and Anti-Corruption Policy (this "Policy") embodies this commitment, and we expect all Corporation directors, officers, and employees ("Kelso Personnel" or "you") to adhere to the Policy in all of their activities related to their work with the Corporation.